 - a summary of your presentation*

 *Note regarding the summary: It is important to provide a summary of your presentation for inclusion in the agenda package so that board members are familiar with your subject.
 The summary can be up to two pages (single sided).
 Copies of presentations or other handouts cannot be distributed at meetings however, you may submit to the Corporate Officer, prior to or at the meeting, a copy of your complete presentation or other relevant background material for the record.
 Your summary and any presentation material provided are public and may be published to the Metro Vancouver website.

 How do I address the elected officials?

 When it is your turn to address the members, the Chair will call your name.
 At that point, step up to the presenter’s desk and be seated.
 Be sure to speak directly into the microphone on the table so that all members and the audience can hear you.

 When addressing Committee or Board members, make your comments to the Chair.
 This helps maintain order in the meeting.
-Address the chair as Mr. Chair or Madam Chair, as appropriate.
+Address the chair as Chair Smith (Chair + Last Name), for example.